AshishSinha5/AshisSInha5.github.io/_drafts/2022-05-05-evidential-deep-learning.md

 ![EDL-Rot-one](/assets/images/edl_rot_1.png)

 We see that the model predicts wrong labels for the digit one with high confidence as we increase the rotation angle of the image.
-To solve the above problem, an **evidential deep learning** technique is proposed where the model is incorporated with the capability of assessing the uncertainty of the input distribution.
+To solve the above problem, an **evidential deep learning** technique is proposed where the model is incorporated with the capability of assessing the **uncertainty** of the input distribution.

 # What is Evidential deep learning

-## Types of uncertainity
-##
+The above problem of predicting the wrong labels with high confidence can be solved by introducing a mechanism to assess the uncertainty of the model output.
+There are two types of uncertainties -

+- **Aleatory uncertainty**: This is the type of uncertainty that is inherent in a system or process and arises due to the natural randomness or variability of the system.
+For example, the outcome of a coin toss or a dice roll is aleatory uncertainty.

+- **Epistemic uncertainty**: This type of uncertainty arises due to a lack of knowledge or information about a system or process.
+It can occur when there are limitations in measurement techniques, incomplete or inaccurate data, or when the system is poorly understood.

+# How do we account for uncertainty

 # Applications
 # Demo
 # References